Skip to main navigation Skip to search Skip to main content

 Research interests

-Enzymes in organosilicon chemistry.
-Organosiloxanes are components in a huge variety of consumer products and play a major role in the synthesis of fine chemicals.
+Enzymes in silicon chemistry.
+Organosiloxanes are components in a huge variety of consumer products and play a role in the synthesis of fine chemicals.
 However, their synthetic manipulation primarily relies on the use of chlorosilanes, which are energy-intensive to produce and environmentally undesirable.
 Synthetic routes that operate under ambient conditions and circumvent the need for chlorinated feedstocks would therefore offer a more sustainable route for producing this class of compounds.

 Scheme of generic silicon-oxygen bond hydrolysis and condensation, with image of modelled enzyme active site